 Faith and Service form the centerpiece of our mission at SMHS.

 Prayer permeates the school day.
 Each day begins with corporate prayer and a reading of the Gospel from the day’s Mass.
 The week pivots on our celebration of the Mass on Thursday, and on the days of the week that Mass isn’t available we pray the Liturgy of the Hours, which the Church calls an “extension of the Eucharistic celebration.”
 Every class begins with an invocation of God’s help, and the day is concluded in a confident appeal for his mercy.

 Through persistent prayer, our students are reminded continuously that “without me you can do nothing,” and of the power of prayer to combat “evil spirits who prowl about the world seeking the ruin of souls.”

 The Holy Sacrifice of the Mass

 The Eucharist is “the source and summit of the Christian life.”
-For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself.
-For this reason, we celebrate Mass twice a week (Tues & Thurs at 11:00am at SMHS), on First Fridays at St. Francis Xavier Parish (at 8:00am), and on other days, as possible.
+“For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself” (Catechism of the Catholic Church, §1324).
+With rare exception we celebrate Mass every Thursday of the school year at 11 AM and on other days as possible.